 Yes.
-Each Wardli has a washing machine.
+Each Wardli has a washing machine, washing powder, dryer and clothes line.
 At the conclusion of the cycle tour (day 6), students will begin the process of washing their expedition gear.
 Students will be taught how to use a washing machine and the expectation is that washing will then be done by the students as required.
 There will be time allocated each day for domestic tasks.